andrewsleigh/andrewsleigh.github.io/_posts/2018-08-23-documenting-learning.md

 ~~I copy the relevant project files to a local Git repository, and then push this to Github as I work.
 Project files referred to in the documentation all point to publicly accessible files in the [Github repo](https://github.com/andrewsleigh/learning-processing).~~

+---

-**Update: 2019-04-15.** I've adjusted my system, and now going allin on GitHub as a hosting platform.
+**Update: 2019-04-15.** I've adjusted my system, and now going all-in on GitHub as a hosting platform.
 So my workflow has simplified slightly.
 I write my notes in Markdown, but other than for testing, don't need to run a local Jekyll server.
 When I'm done writing, I commit the changes in Git, and then push them to the repository on GitHub.

 GitHub Pages then handles the conversion of those Markdown files to HTML, and serving from a github.io domain.

 So the public docs now live at [https://andrewsleigh.github.io/learning-processing](https://andrewsleigh.github.io/learning-processing)

-I’m writing plaintext notes in BBEdit, using Markdown for formatting, and running Jekyll locally to view rendered webpages.
-Then I periodically sync the local sitebin with a folder on my webhost.
-This could probably be automated – **if you know how, please let me know.**
+---

 Each experiment is written up as its own note, which translates to a series of date-ordered blog posts on the live site.
 I’ve found this approach has a number of benefits